pangeo-forge/staged-recipes/README.md

 To add a new recipe, you'll open a pull request containing:

-1. A `recipes/<Your recipe name>/meta.yaml` file, containing the metadata for your dataset
+1. A `recipes/<Your feedstock name>/meta.yaml` file, containing the metadata for your dataset
-2. A `recipes/<Your recipe name>/recipe.py` file, a Python module with actual pipeline definition.
+2. A `recipes/<Your feedstock name>/recipe.py` file, a Python module with actual pipeline definition.

 See below for help on writing those files.